sungnga/instagram-clone-app/README.md

   - a ProfilePicture on left column.
 The profile image is smaller when screen-size is below small
   - a ProfileNameSection that has the user's username, an Edit Profile button and a Gear icon (if they're the owner of the profile)
     - When clicking on the Gear icon, an OptionsMenu dialog opens to display different options
-  - a PostCountSection that has the count of number of posts, followers, and following for the account
+  - a PostCountSection that has the count of number of posts, followers, and following for a given account
-  - a NameBioSection that has the user's name and a bio description
+  - a NameBioSection that has the user's name, bio description, and link to their website
+  - On small screen size and below, the PostCountSection shifts below the NameBioSection
 - **Building the ProfilePage component:**
   - In src/pages/profile.js file:
     - Import the Layout and ProfilePicture components